rirum/rirum/README.md

 <hr></hr>

-I’m @rirum but you can call me ✨ riru ✨  or cami (she/her) I’m interested in get better at programming and learn React.
-Also magical girls, screamo and embroidery.
+I’m @rirum but you can call me ✨ riru ✨  or cami (she/her)<br>
+I’m interested in get better at programming and learn React.
+Also :ribbon: magical girls, :microphone: screamo and :sewing_needle: embroidery.<br>
-Currently studying on Driven Education to be a FullStack Dev :writing_hand:
+Currently studying on Driven Education to be a FullStack Dev :writing_hand:<br>

 <!---